AdsophicSolutions/AppBlocks.Autofac.Examples/src/AppBlocksApplication/README.md

 This is the startup project.

 ### Program.cs
-The Main method in program.cs configures logging.
+The ConfigureLogging method in program.cs configures logging.
 The default implementation uses log4net.
 Pass command line parameter seri to use serilog instead.

 ### Example.cs
 Creates an instance of ApplicationConfiguration initialized with appsettings.json.
 Next, creates an ApplicationContainerBuilder and passes the instance of ApplicationConfiguration and initializes an Autofac lifetime scope and runs the service.